 KENT, Ohio — Where did it pass wrong for Bowling Green on Saturday at Kent State?
 Take your pick — there have been lots of alternatives.
-The Falcons allowed 21 points inside the first 12 mins, squandered most of their offensive possessions with mistakes of every range, ran for forty-five yards within the first 3 quarters against what has been the worst run protection in college football, and had no rebuttal within the 2d 1/2 because the Flashes coasted to a sixty two-20 victory at Dix Stadium.
+The Falcons allowed 21 points inside the first 12 minutes, squandered most of their offensive possessions with mistakes of every range, ran for forty-five yards within the first three quarters against what has been the worst run protection in college football, and had no rebuttal within the 2d 1/2 because the Flashes coasted to a sixty two-20 victory at Dix Stadium.

 Kent State, which gained fewer video games than every person inside the Mid-American Conference throughout the past five years, scored its most factors in opposition to Bowling Green in the ninety-nine-year history of the rivalry and set a program report with an impressive 750 yards of general offense.

 BG and Kent State have performed each season, however, one for the reason that 1946.
-“The effects these days were — in all three phases, they outcompeted us, simple and easy,” Falcons train Scot Loeffler said.
+“The effects these days were — in all three phases, they out-competed us, simple and easy,” Falcons train Scot Loeffler said.
 “They beat us in every phase of the sport.
 We’re nonetheless struggling on the little matters, manifestly.”

 The Flashes struck first on a trick play as huge receiver Kavious Price threw a ten-backyard touchdown bypass to tight quit Keenan Orr.
 After a BG punt, the Flashes marched sixty-one yards on nine plays and scored Jo-El Shaw’s 1-backyard landing run.
-The Falcons countered with their best force of the 1/2, transferring seventy-five yards in just greater than mins and halving their deficit with Andrew Clair’s 3-yard landing run.
+The Falcons countered with their best force of the 1/2, transferring seventy-five yards in just greater than minutes and halving their deficit with Andrew Clair’s 3-yard landing run.